Infineon/AURIX_code_examples/README.md

 To import a code example into AURIX™ Development Studio, follow the guide at the [end on this page](#how-to-import).

+**NOTE:** For any question or request, please use the dedicated [Infineon AURIX™ forum](https://community.infineon.com/t5/AURIX/bd-p/AURIX).

 ## Topics
 The topics covered by the code examples stored in this repository are the following, divided per macro category: